Hormonal Contraception And Suicide

 Hormonal contraceptives are not hormones and are not to be confused with hormone therapy.
 Hormonal contraceptives, like the birth control pill, actually put a woman into chemical menopause, no matter her age.
 This happens because the pill is an estrogen-like chemical that tricks the brain into thinking that a woman has produced enough estrogen so the ovaries shut down their own natural production.
 This puts women into a mental, physical, emotional, and behavioral downward spiral until they get some estrogen again.
 And if they never get the right amount of estrogen in their blood, this downward spiral gets worse and worse and women feel like they have no control over their mind and body anymore.
 They end up going to the doctor and put on a cocktail of psychotropic drugs to manage the symptoms of estrogen deficiency so they cope to make it through their daily lives.

 I’ve seen women of all ages at varying stages of estrogen deficiency (hypoestrogenism) and what happens to their minds, bodies, and behavior the lower their circulating estrogen gets.
 The biggest problems women have in a state of hypoestrogenism are mental, emotional, and behavioral health issues, not to mention the physical body falling apart.
 I have also seen women in states of deep dark depression with thoughts of suicide get better and want to live when their estrogen is optimized to healthy reproductive levels.
-It has been clear to me when women have enough estrogen, they feel better and want to live, and when they do not have enough they feel like they want to die.
+It has been clear to me that when women have enough estrogen, they feel better and want to live, and when they do not have enough they feel like they want to die.
 Literally.
 This is why I call estrogen the life and death hormone.

 Estrogen deficient women are not happy campers and experience more unrelenting emotional and physical pain than women with healthy circulating estrogen.
 If you are feeling like you are in a dark place and suspect it could be your hormones, let me help you by participating in my Balance Your Hormones Program.
 It will help you get your life back by finding your "Hormone Sweet Spot".

-1. Skovlund CW, Mørch LS, Kessing LV, Lange T, Lidegaard Ø. Association of Hormonal Contraception With Suicide Attempts and Suicides.
+Skovlund CW, Mørch LS, Kessing LV, Lange T, Lidegaard Ø. Association of Hormonal Contraception With Suicide Attempts and Suicides.
 Am J Psychiatry.
 2018;175(4):336-342.

-2. Keyes KM, Cheslack-postava K, Westhoff C, et al. Association of hormonal contraceptive use with reduced levels of depressive symptoms: a national study of sexually active women in the United States Am J Epidemiol.
+Keyes KM, Cheslack-postava K, Westhoff C, et al. Association of hormonal contraceptive use with reduced levels of depressive symptoms: a national study of sexually active women in the United States Am J Epidemiol.
 2013;178(9):1378-88.